Neurodiversity information for parents and young people

 - If there is a different number which they can call you on, tell them.

-- The health professional may offer to call you at a different time.
+- They may offer to call you at a different time.

 If you miss your appointment

-- The healthcare professional will attempt to call you up to 3 times and then, if possible, they will leave a message saying that they have phoned you.
+- We will call you up to 3 times.
+Then, if possible, we will leave a message saying that we have phoned you.

-- They will then decide on the next step, which could include re-booking your appointment or discharging you back to your GP.
+- We will then decide on the next step.
+This could include re-booking your appointment or discharging you back to your GP.
 Contact your hospital department if you have any concerns about this.

 If the healthcare professional does not call you

-If the healthcare professional does not phone within 1 hour of your appointment time, call the hospital department concerned using the number on your appointment letter.
+If we do not phone within 1 hour of your appointment time, call the hospital department concerned using the number on your appointment letter.

 If you need an interpreter

-We can arrange for an interpreter to be on the phone call with your health professional.
+We can arrange for an interpreter to be on the phone call.

-Ask a family member or friend to phone the hospital department at least 3 days before your appointment and tell us which language your need.
+Ask a family member or friend to phone the hospital department at least 3 days before your appointment and tell us which language you need.

 If you think a telephone appointment is not appropriate